M66B/XPrivacyLua/FAQ.md

 Apps having access to the IP address generally have access to the internet and therefore can get your IP address in a simple way, see for example [here](https://www.privateinternetaccess.com/pages/whats-my-ip/).
 Therefore an IP address restriction doesn't make sense.

+Revoking internet permission will result in apps crashing and faking offline state doesn't prevent apps from accessing the internet.
+Therefore internet restriction cannot properly be implemented.
+You are adviced to use a firewall app to control internet access, for example [NetGuard](https://forum.xda-developers.com/android/apps-games/app-netguard-root-firewall-t3233012).

 MAC addresses are [not available anymore](https://developer.android.com/training/articles/user-data-ids.html#version_specific_details_identifiers_in_m) on supported Android versions.

 You can ask for new restrictions, but you'll need to explain how it would improve your privacy as well.